 - To remove a target SIRIS, click Deauthorize.
 You cannot deauthorize a device if it has any systems replicating to it.

-12. When you've finished adding authorize targets, access the GUI of the source SIRIS, and launch the Protect a System wizard to begin adding the systems you'd like to protect and replicate to the target SIRIS.
+12. When you've finished adding targets, access the GUI of the source SIRIS, and launch the Protect a System wizard to begin adding the systems you'd like to protect and replicate to the target SIRIS.
 Refer to our Protecting a System article to learn more.